- Search The Registry

 - My Account

 On this date in 1946, the Monroe Massacre occurred.
 A lynch mob killed two young Black couples.

-The episode began when a Black man named Roger Malcolm was arrested for allegedly stabbing his white former employer.
+The episode began when a black man named Roger Malcolm was arrested for stabbing his white former employer.
 A wealthy white planter named J. Loy Harrison posted a bond for Malcolm's release.
 Harrison was taking Malcolm, his wife, Dorothy, her sister, May Dorsey, and her husband, George Dorsey, back to his farm when a mob of 20 to 30 white men waylaid their car at Moore's Ford Bridge over the Appalachia River connecting Walton and Oconee Counties in Georgia.

 While the mob held Harrison and the two women at gunpoint, Malcolm and Dorsey were bound and dragged down an old wagon road.
 Then one of the women recognized a member of the mob.
 He cried out, "Get those damned women out, too."
 Both couples were tied to a tree while the mob lined up like a firing squad and riddled them with gunfire.

 The four were shot hundreds of times in broad daylight by unmasked men.
 Murder weapons included rifles, shotguns, pistols, and machine guns.
 The Tuskegee Institute called it a "lynching."
 Despite an intense investigation by FBI and GBI agents, “The best people in town won't talk," said then-Georgia State Patrol Major William E. Spence.
 The climate of fear and threat of retaliation discouraged law-abiding citizens from cooperating with the investigation, although they have an idea who it is."